fatedier/frp/README.md

 ### Port Reuse

-`vhostHTTPPort` and `vhostHTTPSPort` in frps can use same port with `bindPort`. frps will detect the connection's protocol and handle it correspondingly.
+`vhostHTTPPort` and `vhostHTTPSPort` in frps can use the same port as `bindPort`. frps will detect the connection's protocol and handle it correspondingly.

 What you need to pay attention to is that if you want to configure `vhostHTTPSPort` and `bindPort` to the same port, you need to first set `transport.tls.disableCustomTLSFirstByte` to false.

-We would like to try to allow multiple proxies bind a same remote port with different protocols in the future.
+We would like to try to allow multiple proxies to bind the same remote port with different protocols in the future.

 ### Bandwidth Limit